cybertraining-dsc/fa20-523-316/project/project.md

 # Sentiment Analysis and Visualization using an US-election dataset for the 2020 Election

+- [ ] please use proper refernce citations, they must be cited in text

 Sudheer Alluri, Indiana University, fa20-523-316, ngsudheer@gmail.com

 Vishwanadham Mandala, Indiana University, fa20-523-325, vishwandh.mandala@gmail.com